 Domestic gas is the cheapest in the region and utility bills cost Bolivian households between Bs 8.5 and Bs 15 (less than US$2) per month, according to YFPB.

 Since the discovery of gas reserves in the 1990s, the state has also encouraged the conversion of motorised vehicles to natural gas vehicles (NGV).
 Measures included the installation of the latest generation equipment and free services.
 In September 2018, the last year for which data is available, there were 400,000 NGV cars.
 The total Bolivian vehicle fleet is estimated to exceed 2 million.

-Renewable energy projects’ progress
+Renewable energy projects’ progress in Bolivia

 The Ministry of Hydrocarbons and Energies informed Diálogo Chino via email that it expects to meet its 2025 renewable energy objectives.
 “The use of renewable energy as a percentage of electricity demand is expected to increase to 75%,” it reaffirmed, without confirming what percentage of the 2025 energy mix its new renewables projects would account for.